Carol Victor, Hereditary Prince of Albania: World War II

 On the death of his father, on 18 April 1945 at Predeal, near Sinaia, in Romania, he succeeded as Head of the Princely House of Albania (Wied) and Sovereign Grand Master of the Order of the Black Eagle although he made no public claim to the throne of Albania.
-Less than a year his father's death, both his uncles William Frederick (6.
+Within less than a year of his father's death, both his uncles William Frederick (6.
 Fürst zu Wied) and Victor, former German ambassador to Sweden (1933 -1943) died.
 Also in 1945, his uncle Günther (5.
 Fürst von Schönburg-Waldenburg), Sophie's brother, was expropriated without compensation and interned at Rügen island (Sächsische Biografie).
 His sister, Princess Marie Eleonore of Albania (Princesha e Shqipërisë) died in a communist internment camp at Miercurea Ciuc, Romania, on 29 September 1956, without issue.

 Later life

-In 1952, Carol Victor wrote a bibliographical survey of his ancestor the German explorer, ethnologist and naturalist Maximilian of Wied.
+In 1952, Carol Victor wrote a bibliographical survey of his ancestor the German explorer, ethnologist and naturalist Prince Maximilian of Wied-Neuwied.
 Later he wrote "Maximilian Prinz zu Wied, sein Leben und seine Reisen" in Maximilian Prinz zu Wied, unveröffentliche Bilder und Handschriften zur Völkerkunde Brasiliens, Josef Röder and Hermann Trimborn (editors), Bonn, Ferdinand Dümmler, 1954), pages 13 – 25.

 In 1960, Carol Victor left the Munich society "Freunde des Balletts", of which he was president since its foundation in 1956.
 The following year he published the book: "Königinnen des Balletts: Zweihundert Jahre europäisches Ballett".

 Marriage

 On 8 September 1966, whilst living in New York City, Carol Victor married the English-born widow Eileen de Coppet, whose first husband had been Captain André de Coppet (1892 - 1953).
 They had no children; de Coppet was in her forties when the marriage occurred.

 Carol Victor and Eileen lived later in Cheyne Walk, Chelsea, London.

 Carol Victor died seven years later without issue in Munich.
 He was buried at Neuwied.
 His widow lived on until 1985.
+The Princely House of Albania became extinct on his death as he had no children, and no arrangements had been put in place for a successor.